-Used in conjunction with --tunnel switch; tells synserve to assume that NAME is the authenticated user, rather than the UID of the synserve process.
+Used in conjunction with the --tunnel option; tells synserve to assume that NAME is the authenticated user, rather than the UID of the synserve process.
 Useful for users wishing to share a single system account over SSH, but maintaining separate commit identities.